tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/estimation_settings.rst

   * The weight matrix (see below) is a perfect representation of the noise properties of the observations
   * The ideal observation models (without random noise) are a perfect representation of reality
   * The dynamics model is a perfect representation of reality
 * **Batch least-squares estimation**: an iterative batch-least squares estimation is performed.
-The full estimation requires all settings that the coviariance analysis does.
+The full estimation requires all settings that the covariance analysis does.
 In addition, it requires a specification on when to terminate the iteration process.

 .. _covarianceSettings: